 Mental health and substance use conditions are manageable, just like any other disease.
 The more you understand what's happening, the earlier you can seek treatment or talk to a loved one about getting help.
 The condition will get worse the longer you wait to seek treatment.

-Depression + Getting older:
+Depression and getting older:

 Some symptoms include: